OMSP/OMS/README.md

 ### Installation

+**Server requirements: PHP, mysqli, html, css and js**
-* [Download](https://github.com/OMSP/OpenCMS/archive/master.zip) OpenCMS or GIT clone it into a folder: https://github.com/OMSP/OpenCMS.git
+* [Download](https://github.com/OMSP/OpenCMS/archive/master.zip) OpenCMS or GIT clone it into a folder: git clone https://github.com/OMSP/OpenCMS
+* Start your server, then go to the website (localhost or an other domain), you will automaticly get redicted to the setup.
+* Follow all the steps in the setup, then follow the steps in [the configuration](#configuration).

 ### Configuration